floroz/go-serverless-aws/README.md

 $ make build
 ```

-# Welcome to your CDK Go project!
+# AWS CDK

-This is a blank project for CDK development with Go.
+This project uses AWS CDK development with Go.

 The `cdk.json` file tells the CDK toolkit how to execute your app.